 Klinefelter syndrome, a rare genetic condition, can lead to gynecomastia as well as increase a man's risk of developing breast cancer.
-This condition is discussed further in the section " What are the risk factors for breast cancer in men?"
+This condition is discussed further in Risk Factors for Breast Cancer in Men.

 There are many types of benign breast tumors (abnormal lumps or masses of tissue), such as papillomas and fibroadenomas.
 Benign tumors do not spread outside the breast and are not life threatening.
 Benign breast tumors are common in women but are very rare in men.

-Breast cancer can be separated into several types based on the way the cancer cells look under the microscope.
-Sometimes a single breast tumor is a combination of these types or be a mixture of invasive and in situ cancer.
-And in some rarer types of breast cancer, the cancer cells may not form a tumor at all.
+Sometimes a single breast tumor can be a combination of different types.
+And in some very rare types of breast cancer, the cancer cells may not form a lump or tumor at all.